MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/adding-event-tracing-to-kernel-mode-drivers.md

     }
     ```

-    Add the all of **EventWrite*&lt;event&gt;*** macros into your source code for the events you are raising.
+    Add the all of **EventWrite\<*event*\>** macros into your source code for the events you are raising.
 You can examine the [Eventdrv sample](http://go.microsoft.com/fwlink/p/?linkid=256109) to see how the other two macros are called for the events in the driver source code.

-4. Unregister the driver as an event provider using the **EventUnregister*&lt;provider&gt;*** macro from the generated header file.
+4. Unregister the driver as an event provider using the **EventUnregister\<*provider*\>** macro from the generated header file.

     Place this function call in your driver unload routine.
-No tracing calls should be made after the **EventUnregister*&lt;provider&gt;*** macro is called.
+No tracing calls should be made after the **EventUnregister\<*provider*\>** macro is called.
 Failure to unregister the event provider can cause errors when the process is unloaded because any callback functions associated with the process are no longer valid.

     ```ManagedCPlusPlus
         // DriverUnload function